gitsense/vsts-ext/overview.md

 ![Advanced browsing](img/advanced-browsing-clipped-shadow.png)

-## Analyze with ease
+### See more

 Making sense of your codes history couldn't be easier.
 Just point and click to compare and analyze changes across repositories, branches, commits and file revisions.
-And for instant insight, execute an always relevant search, to help put changes into context.
+And for greater insight, execute an always relevant search, to help put changes into context.

 * [Watch how easy it is to compare and analyze with GitSense](https://www.youtube.com/watch?v=a4Qu5wbVqfs)
 * [Try it yourself](https://public.gitsense.com/insight/github?r=golang/go#b%3Dgithub%3Agolang%2Fgo%3Amaster%3A%3Agithub%3Agolang%2Fgo%3Arelease-branch.go1.9%3A%3Agithub%3Agolang%2Fgo%3Arelease-branch.go1.8%26t%3Dcommits)

 ![Compare and analyze](img/compare-and-analyze-shadow.png)

-# Review smarter.
+## Review smarter.
 Review better, together

 Speed up code reviews with always relevant searches, at the glance metrics, and more